-(a) \\\\\A new membership may not become effective without Commission approval.
+- (a) A new membership may not become effective without Commission approval.
 All applications for membership, in a form approved by the Commission, shall be filed with the Commission.
-The application shall include evidence of the execution of the indemnity agreement, power of attorney, and joint and several liability agreement, as required by 810:25-11-15, with signed approval of the applicant by the association, and shall be accompanied by a current balance sheet and income statement of the association and the applicant.
-The Commission shall approve new members upon finding that the applicant is solvent, that the applicant has the financial ability to meet its obligations as a member, and proof that the applicant is in compliance with the legal requirements specified in this subchapter.

-(b) The application shall include evidence of the execution of the indemnity agreement, power of attorney, and joint and several liability agreement, as required by 810:25-11-15, with signed approval of the applicant by the association and shall be accompanied by:

-(1) The employer's current audited financial statement for the previous fiscal year, if available, including balance sheet, statement of income, statement of cash flows and notes;

-(2) A balance sheet, income statement and statement of cash flows for the current fiscal year;

-(3) A pro forma financial statement, showing the estimated revenues and expense for the next twelve months; and

-(4) The estimated standard and discounted premium the applicant will pay during the period between the application and the association's renewal.

-(c) The application will be reviewed by the Commission's Insurance Division.
-If the application is determined to be sufficient, the application will be approved.
-The application may be approved if the Commission has satisfactory proof of:

-(1) The solvency of the applicant;

-(2) The financial ability of the applicant to meet its obligations as a member; and

-(3) A common interest with other members of the association, as defined in 810:25-1-2.
+New member applicants must be reported to the Commission and NCCI no later than thirty (30) days after the effective date of each new member applicant.
+The date the application is received by the Commission will be the received date for purposes of this deadline.
+The Commission will review the application for completeness. - (b) The application for membership shall include the following: - (1) An indemnity agreement and power of attorney executed by the applicant, as required by 810:25-11-15; - (2) A joint and several liability agreement executed by the applicant, as required by 810:25-11-15; - (3) Signed approval of the applicant by the association; - (4) A balance sheet and income statement for the new applicant's current fiscal year; and - (5) The estimated standard and discounted premium the applicant will pay during the period between the application effective date and the association's renewal. - (c) The application will be reviewed by the Commission's Insurance Division.
+If the application is determined to be sufficient, the application will be approved with the effective date as applied for.
+The application may be approved if the Commission has satisfactory proof of: - (1) The solvency of the applicant; - (2) The financial ability of the applicant to meet its obligations as a member; and - (3) A common interest with other members of the association, as defined in 810:25-1-2.